 Natural Selective Breeding

-An important principle of inheritance is genetic variability.
-All are aware that offspring are not exact duplicates of parents.
+An important principle of inheritance in sexually-reproducing species genetic variability.
 Within a given species, a gene pool is defined as the entire spectrum of variations of DNA of all members of the species.
 A gene pool includes genetic material encompassing a wide range of traits.
 It is also known that despite this variability, a species is confined to boundaries that cannot be traversed through breeding.

 Traits such as eye color, the shape of one's nose, and blood type are phenotypic expressions of genes that display substantial variability between individuals of a species.
 These generally involve simple substitutions of nucleotide bases within the DNA.
 The coding of fixed traits that define individual species such as feathers in birds and lactation in mammals involves multiple specific sequences of genetic code.
 These traits do not vary in a given species through any known mechanism of inheritance.
 Although significant genetic variability exists in some traits, other more complex traits do not show such variability.